 The certificate encourages strong classroom leadership skills, helps you better understand the context in which our schools operate, and enables you to better innovate, improve, develop and discover your identity as an emerging teacher leader.
 Prepare to support your students’ social emotional learning needs and become a stand-out hire after graduation.

 Students with a BA may opt to complete the licensure requirements for teaching in grades K-12 without pursuing a degree.
-For more information on licensure only options, contact the Multilingual Education program coordinator.
+For more information on licensure only options, contact the World Language Education program coordinator.

 You will have the opportunity to learn from and work closely with nationally renowned faculty who publish in top-tier journals and are active nationally in professional and scholarly organizations.